DennisHeimbigner/netcdf-c/docs/nczarr.md

 __A Note on Error Codes:__

-The zmap API returns some distinguished error code:
+The zmap API returns some distinguished error codes:
 1. NC_NOERR if a operation succeeded
 2. NC_EEMPTY is returned when accessing a key that has no content.
 3. NC_EOBJECT is returned when an object is found which should not exist